Intranet design and reader-centred communications,

 I also assist small orgs with content marketing and social media management.

 You can hire me with very little fuss, for one afternoon or an extended project.
-I work around London and Birmingham, but I travel across the UK as needed; I generally work from my home office.
+I generally work from my home office and I work around London and Birmingham, but I travel across the UK as needed.
 You’ll see me on Twitter most days.

 You might have read my blog for the past decade, when I was in ‘MarComms‘ for a couple of large companies – now you can get to know me better as a freelancer.

 Beyond working for and with some smashing companies and people, I do my best to contribute to the intranet, comms, and digital workplace professions.
-I founded the Intranet Now (un)conference – the only independent intranet conference in the UK.
-I hope you’ll attend in September.
+I founded the Intranet Now conference – the only independent intranet conference in the UK.
+I hope you’ll attend in 2019.

 “With Wedge’s help, our social media presence has greatly improved.
 He has a deep understanding of both the process and the topic.”